 - Put stress on people to find the right solution to a problem before speaking up.

 - Put stress on people to figure out if a problem is big enough or not.

 - Using a sub-optimal solution.

 But the worst is that it results in a low trust relationship.

 Why managers might think this approach is a good idea?

-Now, it may be argued that managers do this to cultivate a sense of ownership and to discourage complainers.
+It may be argued that managers do this to cultivate a sense of ownership and discourage complainers.
 I think there are better ways to achieve both without having to resort to this approach.

 To cultivate a sense of ownership, let the person bringing the problem own it assuming that they have been given the tools, authority etc., to solve it.

 I don't think we should discourage the complainers.
 Yes, most of the problems they bring will be trivial, but you will find that rare gem in all of the issues, which will make it worth it.